yaojiach/red-panda/README.rst

 Red Panda 🐼😊
 ================

-Data science on AWS without frustration.
+Data science on the cloud without frustration.

 Caveat
 ------